 Well, one of the best solutions that not only could help you fix the Chrome problem in your Windows 11 PC, but could help fix a wide range of issues on your PC is to restart your PC simply.
 Restarting the PC allows all the system files to reload successfully.

 In fact, all the temporary files and cache files are also reset, once you restart your PC.
-So, if you are having issues with Chrome on your Windows 11 machine, then simply turn OFF your PC, wait for about 10 seconds before powering it back ON.
+So, if you are having issues with Chrome on your Windows 11 machine, then simply turn OFF your PC, and wait for about 10 seconds before powering it back ON.

 2. Close Google Chrome Processes